Glossary Perfumery Terms

 Thin.
 When a perfume lacks complexity or depth.
 Lacking in body.

 Top Note.
-The impression of a fragrance when first smelled or applied to the skin usually the most volatile ingredients in a perfume.
-Top Notes - Citrus notes, light fruity notes but also very high impact materials in the formulation that show themselves in the first stages of evaporation - e.g. aldehydes, eucalyptus etc.
+"First Note" The impression of a fragrance when first smelled or applied to the skin usually the most volatile ingredients in a perfume.
+Top Notes - Citrus notes, light fruity notes but also very high impact materials in the formulation that show themselves in the first stages of evaporation - e.g. aldehydes, cool, dairy, edible(sulphur), fruit and green notes etc.

 U. is for Urine - Animal